joshyorko/orchestrator_rpa/README.md

 Log in using your credentials; afterward, you will be able to view the user dashboard.
 ![Login](images/login.jpg)
 ### ✅Simple Dashboard
-You can also visualize the number of connected robots, tasks, and loaded items.
+You can also view the number of connected robots, tasks, and loaded items.
 ![dashboard](images/dashboard.jpg)
 ### ✅Creating tasks
 Add tasks by clicking on (+ New task), upload the `.csv` file, and it will automatically start assigning tasks as soon as a connected robot is found.